 sending an email to lizperkin AT gmail DOT com

-Follow me on Twitter @riverperkin
+Follow me on Bluesky @lizperkin.bluesky.social

-You can also listen to a story I told at the science story-telling event, Anecdotal Evidence by clicking here
+You can listen to a story I told at the science story-telling event, Anecdotal Evidence by clicking here